Transport in Jakarta: Jakarta MRT

 Jakarta MRT train leaving Haji Nawi station.

 After a long planning and years of delay, Jakarta Mass Rapid Transit is currently in service.
 Jakarta city government decided for a rail-based system because of its ability to carry large numbers of people quickly and cheaply.
 Jakarta MRT has a North–South line between Kota and Lebak Bulus and an East–West line.
 Preparation work started in April 2012, and groundbreaking was done in October 2013.
 The first phase, between and began operations on 24 March 2019, and the entire North–South line is scheduled to be operational by 2027, with segment from Bundaran HI to Kota currently under construction.

 Jakarta LRT

 Jakarta LRT at Boulevard Utara station.

 Jakarta LRT is a light rapid transit system.
 Eight two-cars trainsets were procured.
 The first phase of the LRT, from to with six stations and a length of 5.8 km, began commercial operations on 1 December 2019.
-Currently phase 1B it's under construction for extension from Velodrome to Manggarai, segment expected to be opening in 2026.
+Currently, phase 1B, which spans from Velodrome to Manggarai, is under construction and expected to open in 2026.